stein-t/granit/README.md

 Experimental splitter layout widget based on Flexbox ... in development

-Feel free to see some results at rawcdn.githack.com: https://raw.githack.com/stein-t/granit/master/Granit/Index2.html
+Feel free to see some results at rawcdn.githack.com:

+Simple call (default):
+https://raw.githack.com/stein-t/granit/master/Granit/Index2.html

-... or something more crazy demo https://raw.githack.com/stein-t/granit/master/Granit/Index.html
+... or something more individual: https://raw.githack.com/stein-t/granit/master/Granit/Index.html

+- any panel div and splitter separator can be configurated individually
+- define min and max of panel divs
+- you can use any length unit
+- moving of sibling splitter supported
+- much more ...

-things are still missing, documentation will come soon
+... still things are still missing, documentation, etc.

 /*
  * Copyright (c) <year> <copyright holders>